zognic/Pixelcade-dmd/README.md

-# Pixelcade Pinball Table DMD Image Set
+# Pinball Table DMD Image Set

 ## Overview

-This repository contains a set of Dynamic Marquee Display (DMD) images or Marquees for various pinball tables, specifically designed for display on the [Pixelcade](https://pixelcade.org/) device while navigating through tables in EmulationStation.
+This repository contains a set of Dynamic Marquee Display (DMD) images or Marquees for various pinball tables, specifically designed for display on the [Pixelcade](https://pixelcade.org/) or ZeDMD device while navigating through tables in EmulationStation.

 ## Description